About Shandon

 The Shandon Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Butler County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Shandon, Ohio residents are available through the local police department and authorized providers in Butler County.
+Fingerprinting services for Shandon, Ohio residents are available through local police (where present) and authorized providers in Butler County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Shandon Police Department or Butler County Sheriff's Office for scheduling and fees.

-Property records for Shandon, Ohio are maintained by the Butler County Assessor's Office and the Butler County Clerk and Recorder.
+Property records for Shandon, Ohio are maintained by the Butler County Auditor's Office and the Butler County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Butler County, including parcels in Shandon.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Butler County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Ohio counties provide online property record searches through their county websites.
-For in-person requests, visit the Butler County offices at the county courthouse.
 The Butler County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Shandon, Ohio residents are available through both county and state offices.
 The Ohio Department of Health, Bureau of Vital Statistics, located in Columbus, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Ohio.
 Orders can be placed online, by mail, or in person.
 Locally, the Butler County Clerk's office issues marriage licenses and maintains marriage records for Butler County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.